Rumidom/ORCA_multitool/README.md

 - [ ] OTP Generator (Creates a time based one time password from a file)

 ## Donating:
-Help me pay for prototyping costs by becoming a sponsor or using the referal links on the BOM list
+Help me pay for prototyping costs by becoming a sponsor or using the referal links in the BOM list

 ## License:
 the ORCA Project is [MIT licensed](https://github.com/Rumidom/ORCA_multitool/blob/main/LICENSE).